WEDDING VIDEOGRAPHER SURREY

 UK | Portugal | Worldwide

 In wedding videography, it’s nearly impossible to define good taste, but we can all know it when we see it.
 Cheap tricks, cheesy posing, you name it.
-This is why our wedding films don’t follow templates; they’re based on a documentary approach of the day, of what actually happens and makes storytelling sense.
-Whilst I tend to work the same way for consistency’s sake, each edit is a blank slate and the footage is really the only palette I will be using colours from.
-The best example is slow motion.
+This is why my wedding films don’t follow templates; they’re based on a documentary approach of the day, of what actually happens and makes storytelling sense.
+As a Surrey based videographer, I tend to work with fairly similar guests from wedding to wedding; working the same way for consistency’s sake, each edit is a blank slate and the footage is really the only palette I will be using colours from.
+The best example is using slow motion.
 It’s a common saying within the videography community that everything looks better in slow motion.
 We use slow motion to convey a feeling or to emphasise a moment of beauty the eye couldn't catch.
 Think of it as a condiment in the food - too much of it and you’re in for feeling sick the rest of the day.

 IT’S YOUR WEDDING

 This should be self evident, but wedding videography is not about the videographer; it’s not even about the wedding videographer’s cool shots.
 It’s about telling a story of a celebration I have the privilege to document.
 That’s why for me a discreet, relaxed approach to filming wins every time over a big wedding film production.
 As a wedding videographer, it’s safe to say most of my clients are not used to having a camera pointed at them, which is reason enough to go out of my way to be discreet and keep a low profile.
 I go about most of the day with one camera and one lens.
 One thing one must remember is there are so many ways to make a film look better; if you want to compromise on spontaneity.
 Indeed, a big production feature film set has a 200-strong crew for a reason; but we must never loose sight of the goal: the filming is not an end in itself, it’s just a way to keep the day alive for you in the days to come.